 Students need to develop increasing control over the different semiotic contributions of each of the modes deployed, and at the same time, attend to creatively combining modes into a meaningful whole (Hull, 2005, p.234).
-In addition, pedagogic attention to any technological requirements is also essential.
+In addition, pedagogic attention to any technical requirements is also essential.

 Teaching creating multimodal texts can be structured in stages around the film production approach.
 This includes pre-production, production, and post-production.

 The production process is planned.
-This might include writing a story outline which provides brief information about who, what, where, and when; a script which includes information about the text participants (characters or subjects), dialogue, action, sound effects, and music; and preparing a storyboard to scope the visual design of the text – what is to be shown and how it will be seen.
+This might include writing a story outline that provides brief information about who, what, where, and when; a script that includes information about the text participants (characters or subjects), dialogue, action, sound effects, and music; and preparing a storyboard to scope the visual design of the text – what is to be shown and how it will be seen.
 (See Visual metalanguage for more information.)

-Storyboard example.
-(Creative Commons BY-ND 4.0)
+Storyboard example (Creative Commons BY-ND 4.0)